 The UE may be configured with a DCI field for triggering the aperiodic ZP-CSI-RS.
-A list of ZP-CSI-RS resource set IDs, provided by higher layer parameter Aperiodic-ZP-CSI-RS-Resource-List, is configured for aperiodic triggering.
-The maximum number of aperiodic configured per BWP is 3.
+A list of ZP-CSI-RS-ResourceSet(s), provided by higher layer parameter aperiodic-ZP-CSI-RS-ResourceSetsToAddModList in PDSCH-Config , is configured for aperiodic triggering.
+The maximum number of aperiodic ZP-CSI-RS-ResourceSet(s) configured per BWP is 3.
 The bit-length of DCI field ZP CSI-RS trigger depends on the number of aperiodic ZP-CSI-RS-ResourceSet(s) configured (up to 2 bits).
 Each triggering state of ZP CSI-RS trigger in DCI is to trigger one ZP-CSI-RS-ResourceSet.
 The first state is reserved for not triggering aperiodic ZP CSI-RS.

-For a UE configured with the higher layer parameter ZP-CSI-RS-ResourceType set to semi-persistent', a list of ZP-CSI-RS resource set IDs, provided by higher layer parameter SP-ZP-CSI-RS-Resource-List, is configured
+For a UE configured with the higher layer parameter resourceType set to 'semiPersistent ', a list of ZP-CSI-RS-ResourceSet(s), provided by higher layer parameter sp-ZP-CSI-RS-ResourceSetsToAddModList, is configured

 - when a UE receives an activation command [10, TS 38.321] for ZP CSI-RS resource(s) in slot n, the corresponding action in [10, TS 38.321] and the UE assumption on the PDSCH RE mapping corresponding to the activated ZP CSI-RS resource(s) shall be applied no later than the minimum requirement defined in [11, TS 38.133].